young1205/jcy_find_file/README.md

     of subdirectories left to check, end the search.)

 ## Unit testing
-To run the unit tests after editing the code to make sure the program is still working use jcy_find_file_unit_tests.py
+To run the unit tests after editing the code to make sure the program is still working use: python jcy_find_file_unit_tests.py

+The following files must be downloaded to the test directory as well: </br>
+standard_test1.txt </br>
+standard_test2.txt </br>

+(If unit testing in a new directory, the following files must be downloaded and in the files you must replace '/Users/juliayoung/Documents/code_exam/' with the current working directory.) </br>
+standard_test3.txt </br>
+Directories_checked_standard.txt </br>
+Directories_left_standard.txt </br>
+Match_standard.csv </br>